CachyOS/linux-cachyos/README.md

 - AMD 3D V-Cache optimizer driver
 - Support for RT kernel builds with BORE
 - Cachy Sauce `CONFIG_CACHY`, enables various tweaks for the scheduler and other settings
+- Includes patches to improve performance of CRC32 and AES128 crypto.

 ### :bookmark_tabs: Filesystem & memory